 Compact Fluorescent Lamp (CFL) penetration studies completed in 2010 by the DOE indicate a significant remaining potential for energy savings in NJ homes from switching incandescent lamps to CFLs.
-In 2013, Program will increase focus of incentives on ENERGY STAR qualified Solid State Lighting (SSL) products, while continuing to reduce retail price incentives for the most common, most easily available, regularly lowest price CFLs.
+In FY2014, Program will increase focus on incentives on ENERGY STAR qualified Solid State Lighting (SSL) products, while continuing to reduce retail prices and incentives for the most common, most easily available, regularly lowest price CFLs.
 Incentives will be applied to eligible products (up to a mutually negotiated volume) sold by participating New Jersey retailers during promotional periods.
-Incentives will vary by type of product, based on negotiations with manufacturers and/or retailers.
-Based on experience with the 2012 initiatives and regional promotions, the 2013 mark down incentives will be in the range of \$0.35-\$0.70 per standard CFL, \$1.40-\$3.00 per specialty CFL, and \$5.00-\$30.00 per energy efficient light fixture, including qualifying SSL fixtures.
-Additionally, the program will identify opportunities to develop a market lift strategy with select retailers in order to accelerate the market adoption of CFLs, SSL and other high efficiency lighting products.
+Incentives will vary by type of product and/or distribution channel, based on negotiations with manufacturers and/or retailers.
+Based on experience with the 2012-13 initiatives and regional promotions, the FY2014 mark down incentives will be in the range of \$0.25-\$0.70 per standard CFL, \$1.25-\$3.00 per specialty CFL, and \$4.50-\$30.00 per LED or energy efficient light fixture, including qualifying SSL fixtures.
+Additionally, the program will identify opportunities to develop new potential distribution channels for lighting in order to accelerate the market adoption of CFLs, SSL and other high efficiency lighting products.